ACC SCS Funded Online & In-Person Weekly Trauma Sensitive Yoga Groups & Day Retreats

 EVIDENCE BASED TCTSY

 Trauma Center Trauma Sensitive Yoga (TCTSY) is a clinically proven intervention designed for individuals grappling with complex trauma or enduring treatment-resistant post-traumatic stress disorder (PTSD).
-TCTSY is an evidence-based methodology that integrates trauma theory, attachment theory, and neuroscience with yoga philosophy and practice.
-Research studies into TCTSY have clearly demonstrated significant reductions in PTSD symptoms within 8 weeks.
+TCTSY is evidence-based and integrates trauma theory, attachment theory, and neuroscience with yoga philosophy and practice.
+Research studies into TCTSY have clearly demonstrated reductions in PTSD symptoms within 8 weeks.
 Our TSY facilitator, Jessica, has completed all three levels of TCTSY training.

-This trauma-informed approach focuses not on achieving physical forms or specific yoga postures, but on fostering awareness and reconnection with physical sensations, a vital attribute for addressing complex trauma.
+Our approach focuses not on achieving physical forms or specific yoga postures, but on fostering awareness and reconnection with physical sensations, a vital attribute for addressing trauma symptomology.
 TCTSY places the power with the individual rather than the facilitator, and all shapes and practices offered are invitational, making them optional at all times.
 By prioritising interoception (the felt sense of the body) to guide decision-making, TCTSY enables participants to restore the connection between their mind and body and reclaim a sense of agency, which is often compromised by trauma.

-Our trauma-sensitive yoga programs offer a gradual and manageable introduction to the practices while acknowledging potential discomfort that can arise when exploring body sensations.
-Each class provides participants with choices and maintains consistency and predictability to support a safe and transformative healing journey.
+Our programs offer a gradual and manageable introduction to the practices while acknowledging potential discomfort that can arise when exploring body sensations.
+Each class provides participants with a range of choices and maintains consistency and predictability to support a safe and transformative healing journey.

 Trauma Center Trauma Sensitive Yoga (TCTSY) isn't your usual yoga—it's a practical journey back to self.
-Grounded in trauma-sensitive principles, it's a space for participants to reconnect to themselves, learn to befriend their bodies, explore inner experiences, and tap into somatic resources for wellbeing.
-The program's focus on interoceptive capacity enhances awareness, personal agency, and reconnection.
+Grounded in trauma-sensitive principles, our groups offer a space for participants to reconnect with themselves, learn to befriend their bodies, explore inner experiences, and tap into somatic resources for wellbeing.

 Potential outcomes of TCTSY: